withworksc/Taiwan_TownshipCode/README.md

 The file contains machine readable township name and township code in Taiwan.

-The current version of the twonship name is written in Chinese.
+Note: the current version of the twonship name in the file is written in Chinese.